The Hexagon: An Exploration Tool

 Qualifications Required

-CBT for specific PTSD symptom interventions can be delivered by mental health practitioners including with recognised training in CBT.
-Seeking Safety can be delivered by peers or professionals, and has no specific license, degree, or experience requirements.
+CBT for specific PTSD symptom interventions can be delivered by mental health practitioners with recognised training in CBT.
+Seeking Safety can be delivered by peers or professionals, and has no specific licence, degree, or experience requirements.

 Training Requirements